usnistgov/O-RAN-Testbed-Automation/User_Equipment/README.md

 - Key
 - Network namespace

 For UE 1, UE 2, and UE 3, the SIM subscriber information is pre-registered with the 5G Core Network.
 For `<N>` values greater than 3, the unique values are generated dynamically, registered with the 5G Core, and stored in the `configs` directory as their own `ue<N>.conf` file before starting the UE software.
-For more information about the parameter values, refer to the `run.sh` script source code.
+For more information about the parameter values, refer to the `generate_configurations.sh` script source code.

 ## Interacting with the UE